KSP-KOS/KOS/doc/source/structures/misc/gui.rst

                    Every suffix of :struct:`LABEL`
     -----------------------------------------------------------------------------------
     :attr:`PRESSED`                       :struct:`Boolean`               Has the button been pressed?
-    :meth:`SETTOGGLE`                     :struct:`Boolean`               Set to True to make the button toggle between pressed and not pressed, like a :struct:`CheckBox`.
+    :attr:`TOGGLE`                        :struct:`Boolean`               Set to True to make the button toggle between pressed and not pressed.
+See Box:ADDCHECKBOX.
     :attr:`EXCLUSIVE`                     :struct:`Boolean`               If true, sibling Buttons will unpress automatically.
 See Box:ADDRADIOBUTTON.
     ===================================== =============================== =============

 .. note::

-    Unless SETTOGGLE(True) is called, the value of :attr:`PRESSED` resets to False as soon as the value is accessed.
+    Unless TOGGLE is set to True, the value of :attr:`PRESSED` resets to False as soon as the value is accessed.

-    If the Button is created by the Button:ADDCHECKBOX method, it will have a different visual style and it will start already in toggle mode.
+    If the Button is created by the Button:ADDCHECKBOX method, it will have a different visual style and it will start already in TOGGLE mode.

+    If EXCLUSIVE is set to True, when the button is clicked (or changed programmatically), other buttons with the same parent will be set to False (regardless of if they are EXCLUSIVE).

+    If the Button is created by the Button:ADDRADIOBUTTON method, it will have the checkbox style, and it will start already in TOGGLE and EXCLUSIVE modes.

 .. structure:: PopupMenu